allegory-software/allegory-sdk/README.md

-On the **client-side** we use [canvas-ui], an IMGUI library written in JavaScript with no dependencies, featuring an editable virtual grid, built-in screen sharing, and a UI designer.
+On the **client-side** we use [canvas-ui], an IMGUI library written in JavaScript with no dependencies, featuring an editable virtual grid, built-in screen sharing, a UI builder, and more.

 [canvas-ui]: https://github.com/allegory-software/canvas-ui